Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 Sometimes, driver negligence may not be the only cause of a car accident.
 According to Pennsylvania law, there are times when someone might be held “strictly liable” for causing harm, even if negligence did not play a part in the accident.

 One example would be a bar or restaurant.
-Under Dram Shop Laws, a business that sells alcohol is liable for the actions of someone who was served too much alcohol.
+Under Pennsylvania’s dram shop laws, a business that sells alcohol is liable for the actions of someone who was served too much alcohol.
 If that person drives home intoxicated and gets into a car accident, the injured parties may be able to sue the bar for its part in the accident.

 Another example is a defect in the vehicle causing an accident.
 If the car manufacturer of the product previously knew about the defect, yet failed to warn consumers, the manufacturer may be liable in a car accident.

-For more information on strict liability law, it’s best to speak with an experienced Philadelphia personal injury attorney to learn more.
+For more information on strict liability law, it’s best to speak with our experienced Philadelphia personal injury lawyers to learn more.

-How Can an Insurance Company Dispute My Claim?
+How Can My Car Insurance Dispute My Claim?

 Some of the tactics the insurance adjuster may use include: